jonathanfann/rss-app/README.md

 # RSS Reader App

-Used For Uploading Static Site to Neocities
+Used For Generating and Uploading RSS App Static Site to Neocities

 ### WIP